How to replace an aerator faucet

 Wrap the jaws of a pair of pliers with tape to keep them from scratching the aerator.
 Unscrew the aerator body from the faucet and remove all the internal components.
-Clean and reassemble.
+Clean and reassemble the faucet head.

 Dirt usually collects on the mixer and screen.